how to capture breathtaking

 Although I was using slow shutter speed to capture some movement, I engaged the burst mode to catch the right moment.

-Depending on how long you plan to stay out, where are you going, like hiking, kayaking.
+Depending on how long you plan to stay out, where you are going, like hiking, kayaking will determine your gear choice.

 I usually carry very minimum gear to climb on trees, rocks, or roll on the ground to catch a more interesting image.
 I have a small backpack edition to a zoom lens and a wide-angle lens.
 Leave the filters and tripod behind for less weight.
 Besides that, make sure you tell your friends when and where to return if you take a more extended trip.
 Don't get lost, but get lost in a moment and enjoy it.